osu-eesc/cms-docs/user-guide/docs/support-roles.md

     - Develop university-wide systems for use or interaction across campus, such as Localist event calendar or website governance tools

 - Facilitate communication of coordinated efforts
-    - Communicate with the Digital Content and Engagement (DCE) Strategy Team about service and support needs and OSU web system developments
+    - Communicate with the Digital Content and Engagement (Navigator) Strategy Team about service and support needs and OSU web system developments

 **The College of Ag Sciences (web team)**